 Reasons To Utilize Best-of-Breed Solutions

 Faced with these gaps, organizations either pay for expensive customizations or look to platform partners for complementary solutions.
-While the large ERP vendors have many “certified” partner solutions in their ecosystem, the business side of their customer base often finds that these partner offerings do not always represent best-of-breed.
+While the large ERP vendors have many “certified” partner solutions in their ecosystems, the business side of their customer base often finds that these partner offerings are not always best-of-breed.

 Best of Breed Benefits